-- 1. Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
-To add a password, select Add. - Select Get Started, and then follow the on-screen instructions enroll your fingerprint or facial ID and set up a PIN. - NOTE: The PIN is not limited in length.
+- Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
+To add a password, select Add. - 3.
+Select Get Started, and then follow the on-screen instructions enroll your fingerprint or facial ID and set up a PIN. - IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader. - NOTE: The PIN is not limited in length.
 The default setting is for numbers only.
 To include alphabetic or special characters, select the include letters and symbols check box.